 EaseUS Partition Master

-This page shows how to create bootable USB to format hard drive with a bootable format tool or using the command prompt.
+This page shows how to create a bootable USB to format the hard drive with a bootable format tool or using the command prompt.
 Try one of the two methods when your Windows operating system is corrupted and can not boot.
-Read on to see how to format hard drive from bios with USB.
+Read on to see how to format the hard drive from bios with USB.

 Free Download